Photonics and Laser Technology

-Students completing the AAS in Photonics and Laser Technology will learn the scientific principles of optics, fiber-optics, and lasers.
-Technicians will be instructed on the processes and equipment incorporating these devices in electronic and electro-optics systems.
-This training will prepare students to become technicians who work on products or devices in manufacturing, communications, defense, homeland security, medical, information technology, energy, environmental monitoring, lighting, displays, and entertainment.
-This Associate of Applied Science in Photonics and Laser Technology (AAS PLT) will prepare students for entry level employment as a photonics or photonics-related technician.
+Students completing the Associate of Applied Science (AAS) in Photonics and Laser Technology will learn the scientific principles of optics, fiber-optics, and lasers.
+Students will be instructed on the processes and equipment for incorporating these devices in electronic and electro-optics systems.
+Hands-on training will prepare students to become entry-level technicians who work on products or devices in manufacturing, communications, defense, homeland security, medical, information technology, energy, environmental monitoring, lighting, displays, and entertainment.

 This curriculum will first present a foundation of electronics curriculum core, which is critical to the success of the student in the photonics/laser technology portion of the program and in general in the photonics/electro-optic industry.
 A large portion of the electronics curriculum is hands on and students will spend a portion of their first year in an electronics lab.
 Photonics and optics will be introduced in the 2nd semester of course work.
 Along with gaining a strong electronics background, students will spend more than 40 percent of their time in the lab training on a variety of industrial lasers and optical systems to prepare the student for easy transition into the photonics work force.

 - Work as a technician in the optics, laser, and photonics support field.
 Students will have demonstrated knowledge in laser systems, electronics, optics and electro-optics.
 In particular, graduates will be prepared for a variety of careers in design and manufacturing, materials processing, communications, medical applications, semiconductor fabrication, optical systems, electronics, military applications, sales, and education.

 - Demonstrate a foundation in electronics that includes electronic components and circuitry knowledge base.